Skip to main content

 During the operation

-During umbilical hernia repair, the surgeon makes a small cut of about 2 to 3cm at the base of the belly button and pushes the fatty lump or loop of bowel back into the tummy.
+During umbilical hernia repair, the surgeon makes a small cut at the base of the belly button and pushes the fatty lump or loop of bowel back into the tummy.

 The muscle layers at the weak spot in the abdominal wall where the hernia came through are stitched together to strengthen them.
 For large or adult umbilical hernias, a special mesh patch may be placed in the abdominal wall to strengthen the area instead.